-- Provides employees with 24 consecutive hours of rest within every seven (7) consecutive day period. - Employers may obtain permits from the Department allowing employees to voluntarily work seven - Employees working 7 1⁄2 continuous hours must be allowed a meal period of at least 20 minutes no later than 5 hours after the start of work, and an additional 20 minutes if working a 12 hour shift - Employees must be afforded reasonable bathroom breaks.
+Provides employees with 24 consecutive hours of in every seven (7) consecutive day period.

+- Employers may obtain permits from the Depar allowing employees to voluntarily work seven - consecutive days.
+Employees working 7 1/2 continuous hours must be allowed a meal period of at least 20 minutes no later than 5 hours after the start of work, and an additional 20 minutes if working a 12 hour shift or longer. - Employees must be afforded reasonable bathroom breaks.